What is Ethical Investing?

 Engagement With Companies on ESG Issues

 Engagement is the process by which an asset manager, asset owner or specialist firm will contact companies to build the business case for better management of ESG issues.
-Engagement can sometimes involve the formal or informal collaboration with likeminded investors on common issues which can increase the likelihood of a positive outcome from the engagement process.
+This can sometimes involve the formal or informal collaboration with likeminded investors on common issues.
+This increases the likelihood of a positive outcome from the engagement process.

 Shareholder Activism – Voting and Resolutions

 Investors who are active owners will exercise their right to vote according to their values and their right to raise resolutions in order to achieve better management outcomes.
-Investor activism on governance issues has grown substantially in the last ten years, particularly in Britain and the United States, and especially in relation to director elections and remuneration.
-More recently, environmental and social resolutions have also grown in number and support in the United States and in 2011 Australia’s first dedicated climate change shareholder resolution was brought forward.
+Investor activism on governance issues has grown substantially in the last ten years, particularly in Britain and the United States.
+This is especially in relation to director elections and remuneration.
+More recently, environmental and social resolutions have also grown in number and support in the United States.
+Additionally, in 2011 Australia’s first dedicated climate change shareholder resolution was brought forward.